Skip to main content

 The primary effect of a GH pulse is a direct signal to the liver.
 The liver serves as the body’s main glucose reservoir and manufacturing plant.
 GH stimulates hepatic gluconeogenesis, the creation of new glucose from precursors like amino acids and lactate, and also promotes glycogenolysis, the breakdown of stored glucose (glycogen).

 This action effectively increases the amount of glucose entering the bloodstream.
 Concurrently, GH exerts a powerful effect on adipose tissue, stimulating lipolysis.
-This process breaks down stored triglycerides into (FFAs) and glycerol.
+This process breaks down stored triglycerides into free fatty acids (FFAs) and glycerol.
 The release of FFAs into circulation is a defining feature of GH action and has profound implications for glucose regulation.

-These become a preferred fuel source for many tissues, particularly skeletal muscle, which in turn reduces their uptake and utilization of glucose.
+These fatty acids become a preferred fuel source for many tissues, particularly skeletal muscle, which in turn reduces their uptake and utilization of glucose.
 This phenomenon is known as insulin resistance, a physiological state where insulin’s signal to clear glucose from the blood is dampened.

 The temporary insulin resistance induced by growth hormone is a feature of its mechanism, prompting the body to burn fat for fuel while sparing glucose.